ijeendu/Deploy-ML-Pipeline-in-Azure/README.md

-# Operationalising a Machine Learning Pipeline in Microsoft Azure
+# Deploying a Machine Learning Pipeline in Microsoft Azure

 This project demonstrates the end to end process of creating a machine learning model using Azure AutoML, deploying the model, and consuming it as a webservice.
 It also showcases the use of Jupyter Notebook in Azure SDK for creating AutoML pipelines as well as for deploying and consuming ML models.